 Life after divorce does continue, and there are often many changes for each parent as they move forward.
 Changes to employment circumstances, remarriage, economic realities in a changing economy and new opportunities can all occur.
 Similarly, it is not uncommon for unmarried parents to break up and go in different directions.
 Each of these circumstances can bring on a change of physical location for a parent and children, and will logically affect co-parenting arrangements.
-Parental relocation is an issue we deal with frequently.
-After all, we live in a mobile society.

 When one parent needs to move to a new location, the child’s life will be affected.
 California law – and United States federal law, if you seek to move out of the country – both require legal action when it comes to moving with your children after divorce.